BA (Hons) Marketing and Business Management

 Focused on preparing you for work, this degree gives you a thorough grounding in marketing and business.
 You'll learn how to understand different markets, manage customer relationships and communicate your brand strategy effectively.

-The work placement option is where you can gain valuable industry experience.
 Successfully completing the course takes you partway towards a professional Chartered Institute of Marketing (CIM) qualification.

+There's an option to go on a work placement and gain valuable industry experience, and you can choose to study overseas.
 Using our outstanding industry links, you will learn how businesses really operate through expert guest speakers, projects tackling real life business problems, work placements, campaign pitches and offsite visits.
-You’ll work on projects for organisations such as:

 • Royal Bank of Scotland (RBS)